 How do you ensure your virtual assistant knows what to do?

-It all comes down to the hiring process.
 If you want a virtual assistant that always knows what to do even without being told, you’re better off hiring one with considerable experience on the job and in your industry.
 Also, ensure you include an onboarding document that explicitly explains the job.
-And during the early stages of your collaboration, offer feedback as often as possible so that your VA will know what they’re doing right or wrong.
+And during the early stages of your collaboration, offer feedback as often as possible, so your VA will know what they’re doing right or wrong.

 Hiring a VA is a huge commitment, but it can benefit you tremendously mentally and financially.
 You’d be able to make more time to focus on your high-value business areas.